-7. Will projects promoting literary arts be accepted for application?
+8. Will projects promoting literary arts be accepted for application?
 Are there any application categories not being accepted?

 All proposals related to arts and culture are eligible for application, including proposals which promote literary arts.
-However, applications on Cantonese opera, film, intangible cultural heritage, creative industries, as well as innovation and technology projects not aiming at the promotion and furtherance of arts development (which are supported by the dedicated Cantonese Opera Development Fund, CreateSmart Initiative, Film Development Fund, Innovation and Technology Fund, and Intangible Cultural Heritage Funding Scheme respectively) will not be accepted.
+However, applications on Cantonese opera, film, intangible cultural heritage, creative industries, as well as innovation and technology projects not aiming at the promotion and furtherance of arts development will not be accepted as they fall under the scope of other dedicated Government funding schemes including the Cantonese Opera Development Fund, CreateSmart Initiative, Film Development Fund, Innovation and Technology Fund, and Intangible Cultural Heritage Funding Scheme respectively.